Voyager allows our users to trade 60+ top crypto assets with USD. In this post, we highlight the crypto assets currently available on the Voyager app.

-Since its inception, the Uniswap Protocol ("Uniswap") has served as trustless and highly decentralized financial infrastructure.
-Having proven product-market fit for highly decentralized financial infrastructure with a platform that has thrived independently, Uniswap is now particularly well positioned for community-led-growth, development, and self-sustainability.
+Since its inception, the Uniswap Protocol ("Uniswap") has served as a trustless and highly decentralized financial infrastructure.
+Having proven product-market fit for highly decentralized financial infrastructure with a platform that has thrived independently, Uniswap is now particularly well-positioned for community-led growth, development, and self-sustainability.
 The introduction of UNI (ERC-20) serves this purpose, enabling shared community ownership and a vibrant, diverse, and dedicated governance system, which will actively guide the protocol towards the future.

 USD Coin (USDC)

-USDC is a fully collateralized US dollar stablecoin.
+USDC is a fully collateralized US Dollar stablecoin.
 It is an Ethereum powered coin and is the brainchild of CENTRE, an open-source project.
-USDCs are issued by regulated and licensed financial institutions that maintain full reserves of the equivalent fiat currency in a 1 USDC: 1 USD ratio.
+USD Coins are issued by regulated and licensed financial institutions that maintain full reserves of the equivalent fiat currency in a 1 USDC: 1 USD ratio.